 On the one hand, you can reduce your debt owed, avoid bankruptcy, have knowledgeable consultants on your side, and speed up the time it takes to resolve your debt.
 On the other hand, your credit score is going to take a hit.
 There are no guarantees.
 You will have to pay fees for the services and will have to pay taxes on the debt that is forgiven.

 If you can’t, you could also consider a credit repair agency, which can help you manage your repayment plan.
 However, that will likely cost you more than a debt settlement, and it can take longer.

-Debt settlement is for those who are okay with taking a risk and sacrificing some points on their credit score to settle their debts quickly and at a lower cost.
-It is the last resort before filing bankruptcy.
+Debt settlement is for those who are okay with initially and sacrificing some points on their credit score to settle their debts quickly and at a lower cost.

 Keep in mind that while Freedom Debt Relief is a leader in the industry, it isn’t your only option.
 (Compare Freedom Debt Relief with the best settlement companies of 2019.)
 If you believe debt settlement is the route for you, be sure to compare at least three firms to get an idea of your options.
 Read reviews, compare debt fees, note pricing models, and find out the minimum debt requirement of each company.
 To see a collection of top firms side-by-side, see reviews here.